 The financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and discharge its obligations during the normal course of operations.
-See note 17 (e) for certain judgments in making this assessment.
+See note 17 (e) to the unaudited condensed interim consolidated financial statements for certain judgments in making this assessment.